chromium/chromium/docs/testing/web_test_expectations.md

    run, the expectation is ignored.
 2. Expectations that match more of a test name are used before expectations that match less of a test name.

+If a [virtual test] has no explicit expectations (following the rules above), it inherits its expectations from the base (nonvirtual) test.

+[virtual test]: /docs/testing/web_tests.md#Virtual-test-suites

 For example, if you had the following lines in your file, and you were running a debug build on `Mac10.10`: